-Without a motor, your electric skateboard won’t go far.
+Without a motor, your electric skateboard won’t go very far.
+It might power on and make some noises, but it won’t actually go forward.
 Picking the right motor is extremely important.
 When it comes down to choosing a motor, it might be a little confusing with all the different sizes and brands.
 To make it simple, it’s necessary to grasp some related knowledge about motors.

 Bearings- The rotor is supported by bearings, which allow the rotor to turn on its axis.
 The bearings are in turn supported by the motor housing.
 The motor shaft extends through the bearings to the outside of the motor, where the load is applied.

 Stator- The stator is the stationary part of the motor’s electromagnetic circuit and usually consists of either windings or permanent magnets.
 The stator core is made up of many thin metal sheets, called laminations.
 Laminations are used to reduce energy losses that would result if a solid core were used.

 Air gap- The distance between the rotor and stator is called the air gap.
 The air gap has important effects, and is generally as small as possible, as a large gap has a strong negative effect on performance.
 The magnetizing current increases with the air gap.
 For this reason, the air gap should be minimal.
 Very small gaps may pose mechanical problems in addition to noise and losses.

 Windings- Windings are wires that are laid in coils, usually wrapped around a laminated soft iron magnetic core so as to form magnetic poles when energized with current.

 Commutator- A commutator is a mechanism used to switch the input of most DC machines and certain AC machines.
 It consists of slip-ring segments insulated from each other and from the shaft.

 DC Motor & AC Motor